mytechstuff/titan-coffee-run/sprint_1_notes.md

        - The main UI wiring (`assets/js/apply-form.js`)
        - How to run the app locally (open `apply.html`) and how to run any automated tests if added.

-- Example file-specific TODOs (low-effort wins):
-  - Add JSDoc to the top 10 functions in `assets/js/apply-form.js`.
-  - Add constants section to `src/qualify.js` documenting allowed thresholds.
-  - Add a brief `USAGE` example in `apply.html` or README showing how to trigger a valid/invalid submit for manual QA.

 ---

 Task 13 is added to the todo list as "in-progress".
 If you'd like, I can:
-- Apply the suggested JSDoc blocks directly to `assets/js/apply-form.js` and `src/qualify.js` (I can create a small patch adding the top-level module header and JSDoc to the most important functions).
 - Create a short `DEVELOPER_NOTES.md` with the same guidance and copy the examples into it.

 Which action should I take next?
 (I recommend adding the JSDoc blocks directly to `assets/js/apply-form.js` first.)